On $\mu_{n}$-actions on K3 surfaces in positive characteristic: Examples

-As showed in Remark \ref{rem:mu_p abelian surface}, the nontrivial $\mu_p$-actions of abelian surfaces $A$, up to automorphisms of $\mu_p$, are precisely the translations by subgroup schemes of $A[p]$ isomorphic to $\mu_p$.
+As shown in Theorem \ref{thm:quotient:abelian}, the nontrivial $\mu_p$-actions of abelian surfaces $A$, up to automorphisms of $\mu_p$, are precisely the translations by subgroup schemes of $A[p]$ isomorphic to $\mu_p$.

 \begin{rem} In the case of finite order automorphisms on abelian surfaces there are examples with non-abelian quotients.
-Kummer surfaces in characteristic $\neq 2$ are the resolution of the RDP K3 quotient (with $16A_1$) by the symplectic involution $x \mapsto -x$ on abelian surfaces (for characteristic $2$ see Remark \ref{rem:wild}).
-Also hyperelliptic surfaces are quotients of certain abelian surfaces by certain non-symplectic finite groups actions.
+Kummer surfaces in characteristic $\neq 2$ are the minimal resolution of the RDP K3 quotient (with $16A_1$) by the symplectic involution $x \mapsto -x$ on abelian surfaces (for characteristic $2$ see Remark \ref{rem:wild}).
+Also certain non-symplectic (or sometimes symplectic) actions give (quasi-)hyperelliptic quotients.
 It seems that there are no $\mu_p$-analogue of these actions. \end{rem}

 \begin{rem} If we consider \emph{rational} vector fields (i.e.\ possibly with poles) of multiplicative type there are other kinds of examples.
 See \cite{Katsura--Takeda:quotients}*{Example 6.2} for a rational vector field of multiplicative type on an abelian surface (in characteristic $2$) with a general type quotient. \end{rem}